 Asthma Causes and Triggers

 Strenuous exercise can cause a narrowing of the airways in about 80% of people with asthma.
 In some people, exercise is the main trigger for their asthma symptoms.
-If you have exercise-induced asthma, you will feel chest tightness, coughing, and difficulty breathing within the first five to eight minutes of an aerobic workout.
-These symptoms usually subside in the next 20 to 30 minutes of exercise, but up to 50% of those with exercise-induced asthma may have another asthma attack six to 10 hours later.
+If you have exercise-induced asthma, you will feel chest tightness, coughing, and difficulty breathing within the first 5 to 15 minutes of an aerobic workout.
+These symptoms usually subside in the next 30 to 60 minutes of exercise, but up to 50% of those with exercise-induced asthma may have another asthma attack 6 to 10 hours later.
 It is important to warm up slowly and adequately prior to rigorous exercise.
 This may prevent an attack.

 For more detail, see WebMD's Exercise-Induced Asthma.

 Severe heartburn and asthma often go hand-in-hand.
 Recent studies show that up to 89% of those with asthma also suffer from severe heartburn, known as gastroesophageal reflux disease (GERD).
 GERD generally occurs at night when the sufferer is lying down.
 Normally a valve between the esophagus and stomach prevents stomach acids from backing up into the esophagus.
 In GERD, the valve does not function properly.
 The stomach acids reflux, or back up, into the esophagus; if the acid reaches into the throat or airways the irritation and inflammation can trigger an asthma attack.

 Certain clues that suggest reflux as the cause of asthma include the onset of asthma in adulthood, no family history of asthma, no history of allergies or bronchitis, difficult-to-control asthma, or coughing while lying down.

 If your doctor suspects this problem, he or she may recommend specific tests to look for it, change your foods, or offer you medications.

 For more detail, see WebMD's Heartburn and Asthma.